Miroirs No. 3: Production

 In August 2024, it was announced principal photography had commenced, with Christian Petzold directing the film, with Paula Beer, Barbara Auer, Matthias Brandt and Enno Trebs set to star.

+It marks Beer's fourth collaboration in a row with Petzold, following Transit (2018), Undine (2020) and Afire (2023).

 Release

 It had its world premiere at the 2025 Cannes Film Festival in the Directors' Fortnight section on 17 May 2025.
 Originally acquired for distribution in North America by Metrograph Pictures in August 2024, distribution rights for the U.S. were later sold to 1-2 Special in June 2025.